tearoww/midi-mixer/README.md

 ------------
 ## Miscellaneous info

 This is the first actually useful project that I have done.
 If you notice some kind of Python convention mistake, please let me know or submit a pull request.
-I guess all kinds of pull requests and issues are also welcome, I haven't really collaborated on GitHub before and have mixed feelings of this whole thing.
+I guess all kinds of pull requests and issues are also welcome, I haven't really collaborated on GitHub before and have mixed feelings about putting/having this here at all.

-I know Python isn't the obvious and most definitely not the prettiest choice, but that's what I want to focus on.
+I know Python isn't the obvious and most definitely not the prettiest choice for a GUI, but it is the language I want to focus on.
 It would be cool to see this project inspire someone to make a modern-looking version of this in another language.